wagiminator/ATtiny85-TinyKnob/README.md

 - Connect your programmer to your PC and to the ICSP header on the board.
 - Open the makefile and change the chip if you are not using ATtiny85 and the programmer if you are not using usbasp.
 - Open a terminal.
-- Navigate to the folder with the makefile and the Arduino sketch.
+- Navigate to the folder with the makefile (software/sources).
 - Run "make install" to compile, burn the fuses and upload the firmware.

 # References, Links and Notes